< Back to blog

 • Plan sales orders, purchase orders, and the like.

-ERPs, on the other hand, build upon the core functions of MRPs and MRP II systems.
+ERPs, on the other hand, build on the core functions of MRPs and MRP II systems.

 What does ERP stand for in manufacturing?